Danijel Subašić: 2018 FIFA World Cup

 In May 2018, he was named in Croatia's final 23-man squad for the 2018 FIFA World Cup in Russia.
 Subašić was Croatia's regular starting goalkeeper throughout the tournament.
 Subašić played a key role in Croatia's match against Denmark in the round of sixteen, where he saved three penalties during the penalty shootout; thereby also equaling the record number set by Ricardo in the 2006 World Cup.
 His opposite number, Kasper Schmeichel, had saved a penalty kick in extra time and two penalties in the shootout to earn the Man of the Match award; Subašić and Schmeichel thus combined for a record six saves from the penalty spot in one game.

 On 7 July, in the match against hosts Russia in the quarter-finals, Subašić suffered a minor injury in the last few minutes of the match, but despite this, Subašić kept on playing the match, making several important saves.
 In the penalty shootout, Subašić saved the first penalty from Fyodor Smolov; thereby becoming just the third goalkeeper in World Cup history to have made four or more saves in penalty shootouts at the World Cup finals; equaling the record made by Sergio Goycochea and Harald Schumacher, also making Croatia just the second team to have advanced on consecutive penalty shootouts, after Argentina in 1990.
 In the 2018 FIFA World Cup Final, Croatia lost 4–2 to France.
 Subašić received praise for his performance at the tournament, including from legendary German goalkeeper Oliver Kahn.

-Following the conclusion of the World Cup, Subašić announced his retirement from the Croatian national team.
-He earned a total of 44 caps (1 unofficial), scoring no goals.
+Following the conclusion of the World Cup, Subašić announced his retirement from the Croatia national team.
+He earned a total of 44 caps (1 unofficial).

 Personal life

-Subašić was born to a father, Jovan "Jovo" Subašić from the village of Zagrad near Benkovac, who belonged to the Eastern Orthodox religion, and a Catholic mother, Boja (née Brkljača), from the village of Raštević.
+Subašić was born to Jovan "Jovo" Subašić, an ethnic Serb from the village of Zagrad near Benkovac, who belonged to the Eastern Orthodox religion, and Boja (née Brkljača), from the village of Raštević who was Catholic.
 He was raised Catholic.

 Subašić wears the image of his former NK Zadar teammate, Hrvoje Ćustić, under his jersey while playing. Ćustić died in an on-field accident in 2008.
 After the 2018 FIFA World Cup round of 16 match against Denmark, Subašić took off his shirt to display the image, but FIFA issued a warning to Subašić due to his "private message", as FIFA rules state that a player is not allowed to display private, political, religious or similar images.
 The decision was made by FIFA as a result of previous players taking off their jersey and displaying images or texts that could cause controversy.
 Following the match against Russia, Subašić walked up to the fans in order to take off his jersey and display the image once again, although he only showed a small part of it, as he was stopped by Croatia staff member Iva Olivari, whom he proceeded to hug afterwards.